Where to stay in Hanoi First Time: Best areas & districts

 Nearby on the Ly Quoc Su Street, you can shop for Vietnamese gifts for your friends and families.
 There are many shops selling traditional Vietnamese handcraft, tea, coffee, and clothes.

-To the south east of the Hoan Kiem lake is the Hanoi French Quarter, one of the most luxurious areas in the city, home of colonial buildings, embassies, government offices, 5-star hotels, and fine dining restaurants.
-You can also find Trang Tien Plaza, Vietnam National Museum of History, and Hanoi Opera House in Hanoi French Quarter.
+To the south east of Hoan Kiem lake is the French Quarter, one of the most luxurious areas in the city, home of colonial buildings, embassies, government offices, 5-star hotels, and fine dining restaurants.
+This area is home to Trang Tien Plaza, National Museum of History, and Opera House.

 Another must-see cultural attraction is Bach Ma Temple in Hang Buom Street.
 It was believed to be the oldest Buddhist temple in Hanoi dating back to the 9th century.
 Built by King Ly Thai To, to honor a white horse, that guided him to choose the site to construct city walls.

-There are so many other cultural and historical attractions in the Old Quarter such as O Quan Chuong Gate, Ma May House, which is a UNESCO-protected heritage home, as well as Hoa Lo Prison.
+There are so many other cultural and historical attractions in the Old Quarter such as O Quan Chuong Gate, Ma May House, and Hoa Lo Prison.

-The Long Bien Bridge crosses the Red River, and is also well worth a visit.
+The Long Bien Bridge on the Red River is also well worth a visit.
 Built by the French in Vietnam from 1899 to 1902, originally named after Paul Doumer, who was Governor-General of France in Indochina but renamed to Long Bien bridge in 1954 when the Vietnamese defeated the French in Dien Bien Phu.

-Hanoi Old Quarter offers plenty of shopping opportunities.
-You can buy stones and jewelry in Hang Bac street, silk in Hang Gai street, toys in Hang Ma street, or traditional medicine in Lan Ong Street.
-There are also many handicrafts and souvenirs on Dong Xuan market, similar to Ben Thanh Market in Sai Gon.
+The Old Quarter is the shopper’s paradise.
+You can buy jewelry in Hang Bac street, silk in Hang Gai street, toys in Hang Ma street, or traditional medicine in Lan Ong Street.
+Also have a look at the wholesale market called Dong Xuan market for more souvenirs.

 The Weekend Night Market is also a must-see.
 It is a car-free, pedestrian area, so you can shop without worrying about the traffic.
 You can practice your bargain skills to buy t-shirts and souvenirs, try street food, or watch street performers.

 The Old Quarter has some of the best restaurants to try traditional Vietnamese food.
-Apart from the famous banh mi and pho, you should try bun cha, bun thang, cha ca La Vong, and the famous ca phe trung or egg coffee that is made from robusta coffee, condensed milk, and egg yolk.
+You can try banh mi, pho, bun cha, bun thang, cha ca La Vong.
+Coffee lovers can try the ca phe trung or egg coffee that is made from robusta coffee, condensed milk, and egg yolk.

 If you tired of sightseeing, shopping, dining, and nightlife, Hanoi Old Quarter has many massage shops and spas to relax and unwind.
 There are foot and body massages which cost only around 20 USD for 60 minutes.

-2. West Lake (Tay Ho) – popular area for expat
+2. West Lake (Tay Ho) – the most popular area in Hanoi for expat

 West Lake (Tay Ho)